gspetro-NOAA/ufs-glossary/docs/source/ufs-glossary.rst

       Individuals and organizations from public, private, and academic sectors that contribute to the research, development, and production of weather forecast products; primary consumers of these weather forecast products.

    Weather Model
       A prognostic model that can be used for short- and medium-range research and operational forecasts.
 It can be an atmosphere-only model or an atmospheric model coupled with one or more additional components, such as a wave or ocean model.
+The UFS Weather Model repository is publicly available on `GitHub <https://github.com/ufs-community/ufs-weather-model>`__.

    Workflow
       The sequence of steps required to run an experiment from start to finish.